Hazard Analysis & Critical Control Point

 Establish corrective actions

-Establish procedure for verification to confirm that the HACCP system is working effectively
+Establish a procedure for verification to confirm that the HACCP system is working effectively

 Establish documentation and record keeping

-ISO Certification Body Cambodia (ISB-K2A) is "CB" Certification body based in Phnom Penh, Cambodia to Certify Companies HACCP by auditing their Food Safety & HACCP Systems.
+ISO Certification Body Cambodia QUEST CERTIFICATION is a "CB" Certification body based in Phnom Penh, Cambodia to Certify Companies against HACCP Certification Standard by auditing their Food Safety & HACCP Systems.